Ransomware

 Do not pay Ransom

-In case an organisation becomes victim if a ransomware attack, it is recommended to reach out to national information security authorities or law enforcement for help.
-The NCSC and FOIS, as well as ENISA strongly advise against paying ransom [4,5].
+In case an organization becomes victim of a ransomware attack, it is recommended to reach out to national information security authorities or law enforcement for help.
+The NCSC and FOIS, as well as ENISA, strongly advise against paying ransom [4,5].

 Recommendation